GVR Report cover Medical Tourism Market Size, Share & Trends Report

 Avail customized purchase options to meet your exact research needs.
 Explore purchase options

-This report forecasts revenue growth at the country level and provides an analysis of the latest industry trends in each of the sub-segments from 2016 to 2030.
-For the purpose of this study, Grand View Research has segmented the global medical tourism market report based on country:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2021 to 2033.
+For this study, Grand View Research has segmented the medical tourism market report based on treatment type, service provider, and country:

 • Cardiovascular treatment